 Otis Redding released the original song Respect in 1965.
 It became a signature hit for Aretha Franklin in 1967 when she reimagined the song and made a few lyric changes.
 This picture book combines Otis Redding’s lyrics with Aretha Franklin’s vision of a strong woman deserving respect … it’s an ode to all moms who work, both inside and outside the home!
 Otis Redding’s version was of a man desperate to keep his woman. [picture book, ages 2 and up]

-With a little help from my friends by John Lennon and Paul McCartney, illustrated by Henry Cole
+With a little help from my friends song lyrics by John Lennon and Paul McCartney, illustrated by Henry Cole

-This Land is Your Land by song lyrics by Bob Dylan, illustrated by Kathy Jakobsen
+This Land is Your Land song lyrics by Bob Dylan, illustrated by Kathy Jakobsen

-Woody Guthrie debuted This Land is Your Land in 1940 and it has gone on to become a beloved folk song inspiring patriotism and inclusion.
-Illustrations to Bob Dylan’s lyrics in the picture book depict a road trip across America, celebrating the beauty of our great nation. [picture book, ages 3 and up]
+Woody Guthrie debuted This Land Is Your Land in 1940 and it has gone on to become a beloved folk song inspiring patriotism and inclusion.
+Illustrations of Bob Dylan’s lyrics in the picture book depict a road trip across America, celebrating the beauty of our great nation. [picture book, ages 3 and up]

 African song lyrics by Peter Tosh, illustrated by Rachel Moss